 - Pastor Recommendation

-Prospective students who do not attend Catholic schools will receive non-diocesan application forms when they take our admissions test.
-These forms must be submitted to our office by January 31, 2014.
+Prospective students who do not attend diocesan schools will receive non-diocesan application forms when they take our admissions test.
+These forms must be submitted to our office by January 31, 2015.
 The application will become official upon the receipt of the non-diocesan application form and transcripts (in addition to the forms mentioned earlier).
 The admissions committee is made up of the school's Principal, Director of Admissions, the Director of Multicultural and Retention Services, and several faculty members.
-In mid-February 2014, this committee will select our Class of 2018, making decisions based on the admissions philosophy set by the school's Board of Regents.
+In mid-February 2015, this committee will select our Class of 2019, making decisions based on the admissions philosophy set by the school's Board of Regents.
 All applicants will receive decision letters by the end of February.